BlueBrain/hpcbench/docs/index.rst

 * ben-sh: Execute a tests campaign on your workstation
 * ben-umb: Extract metrics of an existing campaign
-* ben-plop: Draw figures of an existing campaign
+* ben-plot: Draw figures of an existing campaign
 * ben-elastic: Push campaign data to Elasticsearch
 * ben-nett: Execute a tests campaign on a cluster
 * ben-merge: Merge campaign output directories
+* ben-tpl: Generate HPCBench plugin scaffolds, see :ref:`usage <ben-tpl-usage>`.

 **ben-sh** and **ben-nett** expect a YAML file describing the campaign to execute.
-Structure of this YAML file is detailled in the :doc:`campaign file reference <campaign>`.
+Structure of this YAML file is detailed in the :doc:`campaign file reference <campaign>`.

 Campaign YAML description
 -------------------------